 Still Burning for This Hot Hatch

-This year marks the 30th anniversary of the Volkswagen Golf GTI in the United States.
+2013 marked the 30th anniversary of the Volkswagen Golf GTI in the United States.
 While the first generation GTI (known in North America as the Rabbit) was in the U.S. for only two years, the Golf itself has been around in one iteration or another for nearly 40 years.
 While the GTI may not have been the first “hot hatch”, it certainly popularized the term as well as the genre in general.
 Over the years, though, the GTI has become more expensive, bloated, and less of a visceral driving experience.
 To most accurately discuss the Golf GTI, it is essential to start back at its beginning: 1974.

 By the mid-1970s, the Volkswagens which had been hot sellers since the ’50s—Beetles, Buses, Karmann Ghias, etc.—were becoming a little long in the tooth, and global sales had begun to slow due, in part, to increased competition from Japanese automakers.
 This relative staleness of VW’s model line combined with the oil crisis and a declining popularity of air–cooled engines led VW to take a new approach to car: the water-cooled engine.
 Additionally, VW’s acquisition of Audi, a company which had extensive experience with water-cooled engines and front-wheel drive cars, made the transition a little easier.

 The fact that water-cooled engines couldn’t easily be mounted in the rear of a vehicle, meant that the design style of VW needed to change drastically from what the world was accustomed to seeing from the German company.
 Volkswagen launched a series of new vehicles in global markets, introducing the world to the Passat, the Scirroco, and the Golf/Rabbit.
 Though not intended to replace their air-cooled vehicles, the water-cooled line from VW would eventually take over in popularity.